 The minimum weekly family share is generally $1.00; however, some households' circumstances exempt them from paying any family share at all.
 Some examples are: families that are homeless, have child protective/preventive cases, or have only temporary custody/guardianship of a child.

 There are three ways to obtain an application to receive a child care subsidy.

 1. Click here to download the State application in the form of a PDF file (unfortunately not 'fillable'; it will need to be printed out.)

 2. Call us at 607-274-5612 to request that a hardcopy application to be mailed to you.

 3. Pick up an application in person at the Reception window of the county's Human Services Building in downtown Ithaca (the street address is 320 W. Martin Luther King, Jr./State Street; but our public parking lot is on Seneca Street between Albany and Plain.)

 Instructions for completing the application can be downloaded as a Word document from NYS Office of Children and Family Services here.

 Important note #1: In addition to the completed application, you will also need to provide copies of several types of supporting documentation.
-The current list can be accessed from our website as a Word document here.
+The current list can be accessed from our website as a PDF file here.

-Important note #2: Working parents will also need to submit an Employment Information Form completed by their employer.
+Important note #2: Working parents will also need to submit an Employment Information Form (linked here as a PDF file) that has been completed by their employer.

 You can submit completed applications and required documentation in three ways: